-When you run your workflows if your data is invalid or if there are any other issues with your workflow, you’ll be notified in the reporting details.
-This information will help you retrace your steps and reconfigure your workflow to fix your data.
+When you run your workflows if data is invalid or if there are any other issues with your workflow, you’ll be notified in the reporting details.
+This information will help you retrace your steps and reconfigure your workflow to fix the data.

 What is FME?

 FME is recognized as the data integration platform with the best support for spatial data worldwide.
 However, it can handle much more than just spatial data.
 FME can help you integrate business data, 3D data, and applications all within the same platform.
 FME has a range of supportive data transformation tools called transformers that make it easy to integrate over 450 formats and applications.
 With FME you have the flexibility to transform and integrate exactly the way you want to.